shashanksp04/Ocaml-Property-Verifier---CMSC631-/README.md

 ```
 With this we're done with the installation process.
 As a check run "coqc --version" on terminal.
 It should show you the respective versions of coq and ocaml.

-## Logic

-Given an OCaml file which serve as our starting program, we parse the file to see the input types of the target property test.
-If the input types are non-primitives or user-defined types, then we parse the OCaml file to get their type definitions and convert these type definitions to Coq using the coq-of-ocaml library.
-These coq type definitions are then used to create a Coq script which uses QuickChick to perform testing and verify if the given properties hold or not.

 ## How to Run the Program